The Intersection of Technical Expertise and Business Acumen

 Engineering Management is the art and science of planning, organizing, allocating, directing and controlling the activities and resources applicable to individuals and organizations engaged in the management of engineering activities and technology development, including: project management, economic evaluation of systems, technology transfer, management of research programs, development, design, evaluation, production, and allied activities.

 The current program of study can be taken on a part time or full time basis.
 There are four core courses required of all students which have been formulated to satisfy the foundation requirements.
 In addition to these required courses the curriculum consists of electives which allow students to choose either a broad based program of study or one centered on a particular concentration.
-Some students may elect to refresh or enhance their technical skills in engineering-based subjects such as Information systems, Computer Systems Engineering or Graduate courses from the traditional Engineering disciplines.
+Some students may elect to refresh or enhance their technical skills in engineering-based subjects such as Information systems, Software Engineering Systems, or Graduate courses from the traditional Engineering disciplines.
 Other students may prefer to broaden their knowledge base by selecting coursework in management subjects such as engineering organizational psychology, financial management, logistics and warehousing or lean systems design.

 - Study on your own schedule, accompanied by clear guidance from your instructor.